jonkykong/SideMenu/README.md

 * There are three standard animation styles to choose from.
 * It's highly customizable without needing to write tons of custom code.
 * It supports continuous swiping between each side menu in a single gesture.
-* Since it uses custom transitions, it can be presented and dismissed the same as any other View Controller.
-This means it **can be implemented in storyboard without a single line of code**.
+* Since it uses custom transitions it can be presented and dismissed the same as any other View Controller.
+This means **it can be implemented in storyboard without a single line of code**.

 Check out the example project to see it in action.